Improving High Tunnel Management with Soil Steamers through an Equipment Sharing Model

 • March 2021 - Offered the first of three workshops.
 This was held virtually via zoom and project partners did this in collaboration with Becky Madden of UVM Extension.
 75 people registered for this event.

-• March 2022 - Offered the second of three workshop.
+• March 2022 - Offered the second of three workshops.
 This was held virtually via zoom, 40 people registered for this event.
 Speakers included the following: Andy Pressman, NCAT Northeast; Bruce Wooster, Picadilly Farm; Amanda Littleton, CCCD; Jeremy Delisle, UNH Extension; Rebecca Maden, UVM Extension; Steven Fennimore, UC Davis Extension; Andre Cantelmo, Heron Pond Farm; Tasha Dunning, Spring Ledge Farm.

 • Equipment sharing program development